Tania-khn/Decodelabs-Task-1-Tania-Mansoor-Khan/README.md

 - **Sequential characters** (abc, 123): -10 points
 - **Repeated characters** (aaa, 111): -10 points

-## 📜 License:
+# 📜 License:
-This project is created for educational purposes as part of the Cybersecurity training by Tania.
+**This project was developed as part of my Cybersecurity Internship at Decodelabs.**